WindhoverLabs/auto-yamcs/README.md

 Notice the new `msg_def_overrides` key in the config file; that is what `msg_def_overrides.py` will use to know what to override.

-For a full example, have a look at `auto-yamcs/tlm_cmd_merger/src/combined.yml`.
+For a full example of the config file, have a look at `auto-yamcs/tlm_cmd_merger/src/combined.yml`.

-Documentation updated on December 30, 2020
+Documentation updated on December 31, 2020